lumen-org/lumen/README.md

 Building machine learning models is an inherently incremental task.
 You start out with something simple, check whether if it seems right so far, and then make your model incremently more complicated until it solves your task sufficiently well.
 Lumen let's you 'see' your model, understand how it performs, where it 'fails', and compare this to previous or alternative models.
 In particular it let's you:

- * plot any marginals of your model - not just 1d but also higher dimensinal marginals.
+ * plot any marginals of your models.
+Here, marginal means not just 1d but also higher dimensional marginals.
+This let's you understand your model by means of 'slices' of it.
+This helps you stop unexpected behaviour that may indicate a problem in your model specification or possibly a bug in the machine learning algorithm of your model.
- * plot model marginals together with data marginals: let's you compare the model behaviour to your test and training data
+ * plot the model marginals together with data marginals.
+This let's you directly check the models fit to data.
- * plot almost any predictions possible of your model - let's you understand it's predictive behaviour and
+ * plot almost any predictions of your model.
+This let's you understand its predictive behaviour.
- * create as many of these visualizations side by side on an virtually infinite canvas - let's you compare various stage of your model
+ * create as many of these visualizations side by side on an virtually infinite canvas.
+This let's you compare various stages of a model, compare different modelling approaches, and get a better overall understanding by combining many different visualizations of the same model.
+ * ...

 ---